torchfl-org/torchfl/README.md

 $ git push origin <name-of-your-bugfix-or-feature>
 ```
 8. Submit a pull request through the Github web interface.
-9. Once the pull request has been submitted, the following continuous integration pipelines on Github Actions will be trigger.
+9. Once the pull request has been submitted, the continuous integration pipelines on Github Actions will be triggered.
 Ensure that all of them pass before one of the maintainers can review the request.

 ### Pull Request Guidelines
 Before you submit a pull request, check that it meets these guidelines: